Glassware has become ubiquitous in laboratory experiments thanks to its many favourable qualities.

 This is especially true when the pieces are connected together to form the assemblies associated with the classic techniques of organic chemistry.
-Distillation, extraction, filtration and reflux processes all require different complexities of laboratory glassware assemblies and while many of the scientists who helped develop these techniques had to resort to custom-made glassware, bungs and rubber tubing to connect items, the invention of interchangeable jointed glassware has meant many more – and safer – options are now available.
+Distillation, extraction, filtration and reflux processes all require different complexities of laboratory glassware assemblies.
+Many of the scientists who helped develop these techniques had to resort to custom-made glassware, bungs and rubber tubing to connect items.
+The invention of interchangeable jointed glassware has meant many more – and safer – options are now available.

-In this blog, we will look at the various types of jointed glassware available, where each type is most commonly used, and explore some basic techniques for its safe maintenance.
+In this blog, we will look at the various types of QUICKFIT® Jointed Laboratory Glassware available, where each type is most commonly used, and explore some basic techniques for its safe maintenance.

 Types of Jointed Glassware